Call My Name (Cheryl song)

 "Call My Name" is a song by English singer Cheryl taken from her third studio album, A Million Lights (2012).
 It was written and produced by Calvin Harris, with Kuk Harrell producing Cole's vocals.
 It was released as the lead single from the album on 18 May 2012 by Polydor Records' imprint Fascination.
 "Call My Name" is a dance-pop and EDM song that was compared by critics to songs produced by Harris for other singers.

 The track received mostly positive reviews from music critics.
 Although many thought it was catchy, it was thought to be generic when compared to other songs played on the radio, and is noted for being a departure from Cheryl's previous works.

 "Call My Name" achieved commercial success on Cheryl's main markets, reaching the top spot of the charts in Ireland, Scotland, the United Kingdom and Poland.
 The song also became her first and only chart entry in New Zealand, peaking at number 13 and earning a Gold certification in the country.

 The accompanying music video was directed by Anthony Mandler, and features Cheryl performing an elaborate dance routine with backup dancers.
 The release of it was promoted with two teasers, until the full video premiered on 2 May 2012.
-To promote the song, Cheryl performed the track on The Graham Norton Show, Stand Up to Cancer, Capital FM's Summertime Ball 2012, T4, The Voice Denmark, and The Voice UK.
+To promote the song, Cheryl performed the track on The Graham Norton Show, Stand Up to Cancer, Capital FM's Summertime Ball 2012, T4, The Voice UK, and The Voice '12 concert in Denmark.

 Background

 In March 2012, critics speculated that Calvin Harris and Cheryl were collaborating on a track following a Twitter discussion between them both.
 When asked if he would like to work with Cheryl, Harris said, "I'd love to work with somebody like Cheryl Cole, she would be great."
 The following month, it was confirmed that the track was titled "Call My Name", and it would be released as the lead single from Cheryl's third studio album, A Million Lights, on 10 June 2012.
-The song was written and produced by Harris, and was initially offered to singer Rita Ora, who reportedly turned it down after she decided it wasn't her style of music.
+The song was written and produced by Harris.
 The track had its radio premiere on Capital FM's breakfast show on 23 April 2012.